The Rococo Art Movement Was Born When French Painters

 In his designs for mirrors and overmantels, often flavoured by chinoiserie, 1 sees exotic examples of the rococo style, equally every bit meticulous every bit French boiserie merely designed to be used as isolated features and rarely every bit part of a whole decorative scheme.
 Likewise, the elaborate and fantastic carvings in the hall at Claydon are isolated in an otherwise classical setting.

-In painting, two English artists fabricated certain concessions to the rococo - William Hogarth (1697-1764) and Thomas Gainsborough (1727-88).
+English Rococo Painting In painting, two English artists fabricated certain concessions to the rococo - William Hogarth (1697-1764) and Thomas Gainsborough (1727-88).
 Hogarth reacted strongly against the type of baroque history painting which was and then sought after by the 'amateurs' and introduced into his own piece of work the so-chosen 'Line of Beauty', which he explained in his "The Assay of Beauty" (1753) and which was a serpentine line rather similar an elongated 'S'.
 This was, of course, precisely the form of much rococo decoration.

+Gainsborough, on the other hand, began life every bit a painter of minor, stilted portraits later developing a more sophisticated style afterwards his motility to stylish Bathroom.
+He painted some portraits in a rococo mode surprisingly close to Boucher, their floating brushwork and feathery landscapes, bright pinks and silvery greys pronouncedly more rococo than any contemporary English painting.
+Run across too the Regency lodge portraitist Thomas Lawrence.
 Neoclassicism swept England from the return of Robert Adam to the country in 1758, merely even his celibate and epicene style echoes the dainty, meticulous quality of most French rococo decorations and his Gothick is as rococo as whatsoever decoration of that period in England.
 The Swiss portrait artist and history painter, Angelica Kauffmann (1741-1807), much admired by Sir Joshua Reynolds for her portraiture, worked with Robert Adam on a number of his architectural decorations.

 The Rococo Style in Germany - Characteristics